PGoski/ml-demo/docs/README.md

 * Currently the upscaling of the cluster works great but we should do downscaling, too!

 * Terraform and Ansible files should be in a separate (private) repos.
 That will allow us to create a pretty nifty CI/CD pipeline.
 One example would be:
-  - After Haproxy+Swarm monitoring will see a greater increase of load, where existing nodes can't keep up, it can push refreshed Terraform config to master (i.e increased cluster size)
+  - After HAProxy+Swarm monitoring will see a greater increase of load, where existing nodes can't keep up, it can push refreshed Terraform config to master (i.e increased cluster size)
   - This will trigger a Terraform action (test & deploy).
-  - Successful Terraform deploy will trigger an Ansible action, which will add Swarm workers to a cluster and deploy additional Cassandra nodes.
+  - Successful Terraform deploy will trigger an Ansible action, which will add Swarm workers to a cluster, deploy additional Cassandra nodes and add them to the GW HAProxy configuration.

 * Improve security of gateways and Cassandra endpoints